 - If you can, ask the poet what type of advice she is looking for.
 Everything?
 Mostly the opening or closing?
 Word choice?
 Some poets will tell you their poem is about where they want it to be already.
 They simply want “fine tuning” tips.
 Others will say, in so many words, “Help!”
 Any advice welcome.
 There’s a difference!
 If you offer wholesale changes advice to a poet who needs only fine-tuning, you’ll be wasting a lot of time (and, perhaps, insulting the writer).
 On the other hand, if you offer a few tidbits to someone who needs big-time help, they’ll feel shortchanged.
 Welcome to the world of critiquing!

 - Ready to go?
 Read the poem aloud at least two times (sometimes you “hear” the poet’s intention where you totally missed it when reading it yourself).
-While it’s being read, place a check mark near any words, lines, or stanzas you might want to comment on.
+While it’s being read, place a check mark near any words, lines, or stanzas you might want to come back and comment on.